Jahia/provisioning-tutorials/README.md

 In order to follow these tutorials you will need the Docker Engine installed on your machine.

+These tutorials expose set ports (such as 8080), you will need to make sure these do not conflict with other resources you might have running on your machine.

 __Note__: Please ensure that your Docker installation allows allocating up to 4GB of memory to a container.
 For MacOS users, in Docker go to Preferences>Advanced and set the memory limit to 4GB or more instead of the default 2GB.

 ## Documentation